smhurf/lewagon_challenges/03-Maths/02-Statistics-Probabilities/01-Mean-Mode-Median-Std/README.md

 ## The Mean and Variance
 The sample **mean** (mu) is the average and is computed as the sum of all the observed outcomes from the sample divided by the total number of events.

 ```python
 n = len(samples)
 mu = (1/n) * sum(samples)
 ```

 The **standard deviation** (sigma) on the other hand is a statistical metric that describes the spread of the data, or how far the values are from the mean.

 ```python
 n = len(samples)
 sigma = ((1/(n - 1) * sum((samples - mu)**2))**0.5
 ```

-Thanks to these definitions, implement the functions `mean(samples)` and `standard_deviation(samples)` in the file `basic_functions.py`.
+Thanks to these definitions, implement the functions `my_mean(samples)` and `my_standard_deviation(samples)` in the file `basic_functions.py`.
 These functions take a list as parameters and return the mean and the standard deviation respectively.

 ## The Median